 Hence, managers should never shy away from interacting with their team members to build a relationship commanded by mutual respect and trust.
-For the team to work for you and respect you, they need to be respected and trusted first.
+For the team to work for and respect you, they must be respected and trusted first.

 Most teams fall apart when a conflict arises.
 The crises often bring the blame game with them and lead to the falling apart of teams.
 To avoid such situations, managers must make ground rules beforehand.
 To whom does every member of the team report?
 Who is to make the final call in case of a disagreement?
-These questions must be discussed and answered beforehand if the team spirit is to remain intact.
+If the team spirit remains intact, these questions must be discussed and answered beforehand.

 Make them grow together in the workplace.

 Team meetings and brainstorming sessions are great places to foster a sense of team spirit.
-Make sure that none of the members feel left out or are reluctant to put forth their ideas.
+Ensure that no members feel left out or are reluctant to put forth their ideas.

 Maintaining an atmosphere of healthy discussion and mutual respect helps managers get the team members to share their best ideas.
-Even if somebody comes up with a bad idea, shooting it out will make them go back into the shell they worked hard to get out from.
-When every member begins to think in terms of the team, success is only a matter of time.
+Even if somebody comes up with a bad idea, shooting it out will make them return to the shell they worked hard to escape.
+When every member begins to think about the team, success is only a matter of time.

 As a leader, you need to be fair.
 Favoritism among your employees is like suicide for the team.
 Remember the ground rules mentioned above?
-Stick to them and make sure that none of the team members harbor resentment against you or among themselves.
+Stick to them and ensure that no team members harbor resentment against you or among themselves.

 It Is All About Patience

-In the beginning, making your employees understand the importance of team spirit might seem to be incredibly hard.
-They might be too concerned about individual goals, or some resentment might be going around among them.
+In the beginning, making your employees understand team spirit’s importance might seem incredibly hard.
+They might be too concerned about individual goals, or resentment might be among them.

 The key is to be patient and give them all the trust and respect they need.
 Remember, you can’t force a team to work together.
 Once you’ve selected a team, the members require time to be able to understand one another.
 Only a patient leader can bring the best out of a group of individuals with distinct personality types.